 You may choose to show under one or more judges by indicating so on your Entry Form.
 "Schooling": You may also choose not to be judged at all and would like to "school" your horse.
 There is a schooling entry fee per horse per class.

-September 8th is a NO BLING SHOW - Dress Code is: Long Sleeve Shirts, No Jackets and Chaps are OPTIONAL!
+September 8th is a NO BLING SHOW - Dress Code is: Long Sleeve Shirts, No Jackets, Chaps, Bands and Hoof Black are OPTIONAL!

 Sept 8th is a Double Judged Show held at AZ Horse Lovers Park